Wrist Pain From Lifting: All Your Questions Answered

 3. Too Much Work

 Often, wrist injuries are not immediately apparent and we just tough it out and keep going.
-The stress builds up without your knowledge until it’s too much to hide, then it bursts out in your face and leaves you with sore wrists from lifting.
+The stress builds up without your knowledge until it’s too much to hide, then it accumulates and bursts out leaves you with sore wrists from lifting.
 So give your wrists time to rest.
-Space out your reps and rounds such that your body is well taken care of.
+Space out your reps and sets such that your body is well taken care of.

 4. Acute Injury